ramanb25/Server/README.md

 ## Bugs and Issues

-Have a bug or an issue with this template?
+Have a bug or an issue with the code?
 [Open a new issue](https://github.com/ramanb25/Server/issues) here on GitHub.

 ## Files